Characterising a hybrid bean collection to advance climate-ready bean breeding

 - Genotyping - all populations will undergo DArT genotyping to learn more about the background of these materials.

-For the latest news and updates on the project
+The latest news and updates on the project

 - Rhizoctonia root rot disease screening results - February 2022